 The Wi-Fi Alliance launched the Miracast certification programme on 19 September 2012 listing 10 products that were "designated Wi-Fi CERTIFIED Miracast".
 Those products formed part of the 'test suite' for the certification program.
 Among the first certified consumer products were the Samsung Galaxy S III and LG Optimus G smartphones.

 Hi-speed standardised wireless device interconnects defined by WiGig and others - such as Intel's WiDi which is broadly compatible with Miracast - will be very popular and eventually supplant wired interconnects in many scenarios.
-The Wireless Gigabit Alliance are concerned with promoting multi-gigabit-speed wireless communications at around 60GHz among equipment conforming to the IEEE 802.11ad standard.
+The Wi-Fi Alliance having taken over the WiGig initiative from the Wireless Gigabit Alliance, are now also concerned with promoting multi-gigabit-speed wireless communications at around 60GHz among equipment conforming to the IEEE 802.11ad specifcation and the forthcoming IEEE 802.11ay specifcation.

 The WirelessHD alternative promoted by the WirelessHD consortium also operates at around 60GHz.
 It has a broad following among equipment manufacturers, supports low power devices such as phones and tablets, also provides general data transport, offers transfer rates of up to 28Gbps, and support for 3D and 4K content.
 As radiation at this frequency has a short range, WirelessHD uses beam forming to extend its range up to about 10m.